ocasazza/csync/docs/architecture.md

 Configuration is loaded from:

-1. Environment variables
+1. Environment variables from .env file (if present)
+2. System environment variables
-2. Configuration files in standard locations
+3. Configuration files in standard locations
-3. Command-line arguments
+4. Command-line arguments

 Priority is given to command-line arguments, then environment variables, then configuration files.